 You must apply to renew your consent after this time if you want to continue trading.

 - Appeals, complaints and redress

 Please contact us in the first instance using the link below.

 Other than a Judicial Review, there is no statutory right of appeal against our decision, but an appeal could be heard by the Regulatory Sub-Committee of the council.

 It's illegal to trade without street trading consent.

-If you don't obey the conditions placed on your street trading consent:
+If you trade on the street without consent or don't obey the conditions placed on your street trading consent:

 - You can be fined up to £1,000.